PeterWone/Antipodean/spike/Farewell.md

 For a frozen heartbeat the old monster was on the back foot.
 Then his smile returned and he gestured wide and dramatic: "He is gone, and now he is _everywhere!_"

 At the same moment, Sophia answered.
 Thumping her breast she barked "Here!" as though trying to convince herself.
+After that she felt slightly self-conscious, wondering why she'd responded with such vehemence to a child.
+Trixie put an understanding arm around her.
+They abandoned Forest's red wine for a late harvest wine.
+Strangely it was also Forest's.
+With enough alcohol to strip paint, it was thick and golden, lambent on the tongue, sweet and fruity.

+Trixie raised her flute and Sophia matched her, saying "You're not getting away that easily, you old bastard.
+I'll see you in hell!"

+They refilled and sipped.
+Somehow it was empty and they retired.